dedis/doc/cosi/cosi.md

 ## Response

-The response message includes the aggregated response to be sent to the leader.
+The Response packet includes the aggregated response to be sent to the leader.
 ```Protobuf
 message Response {
   // aggregated response s'